 Harvesting of the Velvet Pioppini Mushrooms

-Where do Velvet Pioppini Mushrooms grow region-wise?
+Where do Velvet Pioppini Mushrooms Grow region-wise?

 They are native to Europe and have been introduced elsewhere.
 In North America, velvet pioppini mushrooms are found in California, Oregon, Washington State, British Columbia, and Alberta.
 They can be found outside North America in the UK, Germany, Spain and Portugal.
 In Australia, they grow in New South Wales and Victoria.

 Mushroom hunters often look for velvet pioppinis in woodlands, grasslands, and open fields.
 They grow in clusters on dead or dying trees like willows, birches, and poplars.
 The mushrooms can also grow on decaying logs or stumps of hardwood trees such as oaks, maples, and ash.
-Velvet pioppini mushrooms prefer to grow in summer and autumn, although they can be found in some areas as late as winter.
+These mushrooms prefer to grow in summer and autumn, although they can be found in some areas as late as winter.

 What are the Things to Remember When Buying Velvet Pioppini Mushrooms?